mattgranger/beer-appreciation/README.md

 A few partakers in our regular beer drinking events have expressed an interest in using the application as a training tool for re-engineering it as a React.js application with a micro service back end.
 Sounds like a great way to learn new technology and improve the beer app.

+The (loose) plan is to re-implement the app as a react spa using the Visual Studio react + redux (.Net Core 2.1) template, and update it to the latest npm package versions.
+The aim is to achieve (or exceed) the same level of functionality that the original application offered.

 ### How do I get set up?

 * Clone the repository